John Kelly’s Mission Was to End the Trump Drama. Now He’s at the Center of It.

 Kelly was still trying to smooth things over on Thursday night, sending an email reassuring White House staffers that he takes “matters of domestic violence very seriously.”

-Kelly associates also rolled out a defense that’s usually reserved for Trump: he’s new at this (though the idea that domestic-violence claims should be taken seriously even if there isn’t hard evidence certainly isn’t new).
+Kelly associates also rolled out a defense that’s usually reserved for Trump: He’s new at this (though the idea that domestic-violence claims should be taken seriously even if there isn’t hard evidence certainly isn’t new).
 The Times reports:

 Friends and associates noted that with Mr. Kelly’s lack of experience in Washington politics, he may not have been attuned at first to how the domestic abuse allegations against Mr. Porter would be perceived.